John Mayer Finally Reveals His 'Best Lover'

-John Mayer reflected on his personal life in an interview on Watch What Happens Live With Andy Cohen on Monday night, where he responded to Katy Perry’s earlier comments about his sexual prowess and opened up about continuing to support his ex.
+John Mayer reflected on his personal life in an interview on Watch What Happens Live with Andy Cohen on Monday night, where he responded to Katy Perry’s earlier comments about his sexual prowess and opened up about continuing to support his ex.

-Earlier this year, Katy, who dated John on-and-off between 2012 and 2015, ranked three of her former lovers, claiming that the soft-rock hitmaker had been her favorite sexual partner to date, followed closely by Orlando Bloom and Diplo who made it into second and third place, respectively.
+Earlier this year, Katy, who dated John on-and-off between 2012 and 2015, ranked three of her former lovers, claiming that the soft-rock hitmaker had been her favorite sexual partner to date, followed closely by Orlando Bloom and Diplo, who made it into second and third place, respectively.

 When quizzed about his best lover on WWHL this week, John responded to “Shady Dancing Bear” with unrestrained nervous laughter before searching for a way that he could avoid answering the question altogether.
 Thinking on his feet, though, the singer-songwriter soon replied with an inoffensive comeback.